 Two types of video to look out for

 The first type of video is personalised video.
 This video presents information that is directly linked to personal data from a database.
 A good example is a video where mister de Vries receives his energy bill.
 Most of the time these videos are only accessible with a password, as they can contain very personal details.

 The second type is interactive video, which allows you to navigate through the video.
 Interactive videos put the viewer in charge.
-For example, the video below literally makes you the director, as you find out what rules apply to the luggage you are taking on your next trip.
+For example, a video that literally makes you the director, as you find out what rules apply to the luggage you are taking on your next trip.

 Or this video by BFP Bouw, which is a Dutch company that arranges retirement for construction workers.
 You make your way through the video by answering questions in the video.
 This is a quick and effective way to help viewers and give them advice.